-If you have ever fed your chickens scratch then you know that it's like crack for them.
-They scramble around pecking it up as fast as they can, fighting and scratching for each last piece.
-It's like crack for chickens.
-Not nutritious, but a great cold weather energy source for the chickens and they love it!
+If you have ever fed your chickens scratch grains then you know that they go absolutely nuts for it.
+They scramble around pecking up the various grains and seeds as fast as they can, fighting and scratching for each last piece (hence the name 'scratch'!).
+Not very nutritious, but a great cold weather energy source for the chickens and they love it!
 I toss a scoopful into the run each afternoon in the winter a few hours before dark.

 Dust baths are a chicken's way of keeping clean.
 The fine sand or dust keeps their feathers clean and helps them stay free of mites, lice and other parasites.
 You can help make bathing easy for your chickens by finding a nice dry spot in the run where there is fine dirt or sand and adding some fireplace ash, food-grade diatomaceous earth and dried herbs.

 Egg laying natural slows at various times of the year due to the heat, shorter days, molting etc. [Read more here...]
 But if you plan ahead and freeze some of your eggs when they are plentiful, you won't end up having to resort to buying store bought (icky) eggs.

 I love hard-cooked eggs.
 I like to keep a container of them in the fridge and like to pop one in my mouth for a quick, nutritious snack.